kusoroadeolu/rev_gif/README.md

 - Database indexes optimize hash comparison queries

 ### API Cost Management
-- 4 frames(could be less depending on the num of frames in the image) extracted per file upload Gemini API calls
+- 3 frames(could be less depending on the num of frames in the image) extracted per file upload Gemini API calls
 - Database caching prevents repeated analysis
-- Tenor limit of 15 results balances quality and processing time
+- Tenor limit of 15 results for single frame uploads and 4 per frame for multiframe balances quality and processing time
+- Loose hamming distance threshold for production but strict for local use
 - Failed requests include retry logic with exponential backoff

 ## Future Improvements
 - Add support for video uploads
 - Implement user accounts and search history
 - WebSocket alternative to SSE for bidirectional communication